 There are more than 60 nationalities living in Darwin.
 It’s very multicultural communities with a highly visible Aboriginal presence but it’s also home to one of the most redneck, racist Governments in Australia, both historically and currently; something hard to believe given the profile of the Queensland, WA and Federal Governments.

 The most visible changes to Darwin are Mitchell St where hordes of backpackers check each other out and estimate, from beneath the effects of eight Coronas, their chances of a one night stand.
 Failing that they can compete in projectile vomiting the dollars they have just earned.

 Darwin’s population, including Palmerston has grown 50% in 25 years from 80,000 to 120,000, but it’s still hard to get a decent meal out in most parts of Darwin.
-However in keeping with Australian culture one no longer has to rely on one cafe, the Roma Bar, for decent coffee.
-In recognition of the coffee drought that will surely descend, we coffee up.
+However, in keeping with Australian culture, one no longer has to rely on one cafe, the Roma Bar, for decent coffee.
+In recognition of the coffee drought that will surely descend once we leave Darwin, we coffee up.

 Darwin’s city buildings are outstandingly some of the ugliest to have ever graced a capital city but it does have one of the best small city museums in Australia and elsewhere, in which still ‘lives’ Sweetheart a six metre crocodile which was drowned in the Daly river when he was being re-located.

 Finally next day Nathan arrives at 8 am with the vehicle.
-We have a quick one-hour demonstration of how everything works which, it subsequently, emerges, we all heard quite differently and don’t know what does what.
+We have a quick one-hour demonstration of how everything on the vehicle works which, it subsequently emerges, we all heard quite differently.
+As a reult none of us know what does what.
 Consequently Roger tries to cook dinner the first night with the fridge.
 In recognition of my immense ability to lose anything smaller than a truck tyre I am prohibited from looking after the keys or the emergency beacon.